- SAP has a specific premeditated way of paying off consulting and media entities to get them to point the blame towards customers.

 - SNP does not fairly share the way companies want unless the stars and dates align

 Many parts of SAP do not work as clients think they do.
-That is simply a fact, clients have a hard time accepting it, but that is the truth of the matter, and I have extensively documented some of the areas that I have run into that do not work as advertised in various articles in sub-blogs at scmfocus.com.
+That is simply a fact.
 I often deal with clients post-go-live, and the perspective post-implementation looks a lot different than when all the promises are being made at the beginning of the implementation.
 At the end of the implementation and years into using the application, all that is left is bringing in SAP Platinum Consultants.
-They most often cannot solve the issue, or develop some convenient excuse as to why the promised functionality should not have to work in the client environment.
-This can lead to seemingly endless recursive conversations with a person with little SAP knowledge, assigned to the SAP OSS Note system, who has difficulty writing or understanding English.
+They most often cannot solve the issue or develop some convenient excuse as to why the promised functionality should not have to work in the client environment.
+This can lead to seemingly endless recursive conversations with a person with little SAP knowledge assigned to the SAP OSS Note system, who has difficulty writing or understanding English.
 It’s quite depressing.

 What to Do?

 The City of San Diego case is a fascinating one.
-Interestingly after the failure, the City of San Diego commissioned a report to be written to figure out what went wrong.
+Interestingly after the failure, the City of San Diego commissioned a report to figure out what went wrong.
 But they chose a consulting group that lacked the integrity and or backbone to write an accurate statement.
 It’s hard to see the value that the City of San Diego received from this report.
-Then in the IT media, the story was convoluted by both vendor spokesman who sort of released meaningless information, and then by at least one IT analyst who diplomatically essentially put all the blame on The City of San Diego.
+In the IT media, the story was convoluted by both vendor spokesman who sort of released meaningless information and then by at least one IT analyst who diplomatically essentially put all the blame on The City of San Diego.

-Anyone reading this article because they are having a problem with SAP implementation, I am an excellent place to contact first.
+Anyone reading this article because they have a problem with SAP implementation, I am an excellent place to contact first.
 I can provide the next steps, and I look out for the interests of my clients who have implementation problems.